eslint/rfcs/designs/2019-config-simplification/README.md

 ### Rename `--use-eslintrc` to `--use-config-file`

-Because the config filename has changed, it makes sense to change the `--use-eslintrc` flag to a more generic name, `--use-config-file`.
-In the short term, to avoid a breaking change, these two names can be aliased to each other.
+Because the config filename has changed, it makes sense to change the command line `--no-eslintrc` flag to a more generic name, `--no-config-file` and change `CLIEngine`'s `useEslintrc` option to `useConfigFile`.
+In the short term, to avoid a breaking change, these pairs of names can be aliased to each other.

 ## Documentation